 John Septimus Roe, Western Australia’s first Surveyor General, explored the region in 1836.

-Merredin’s pioneers were sandalwood cutters who travelled through the region in the mid-1800s cutting this sought-after wood for overseas shipment.
+Merredin’s pioneers were sandalwood cutters who were active in the region in the mid-1800s cutting this sought-after wood for export.

 The discovery of gold at Coolgardie in 1892 and the development of the railway line to Southern Cross in 1894 brought settlers to the area.
-The first land was taken up in 1885 and the townsite developed in 1906.
+The first land was taken up in 1885 and the townsite developed in 1906, located to the south of Merredin Peak.

 The name ‘Merredin’ comes from the merritt trees used by aboriginals to make spears, and translated ‘Merritt in’ (Merredin) means ‘place of trees’.